mingzhi361/mingzhi361.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Candidate in Economics at UC Berkeley.
-My interests are primarily in microeconomic theory.
-Please see my [CV](files/Tai_CV.pdf).
+I am a MA Candidate in Economics at School of Economics & Trade, Hunan University.
+My interests are primarily in Regional and Environmental Economics.
+Please see my [CV](files/mingzhi361-CV.pdf).

-Prior, I was a research assistant at the Federal Reserve Bank of San Francisco and for Stefano DellaVigna at UC Berkeley.
+Recently, I am learning and exploring machine learning and computer technology to apply the latest methods to economic research.

-Contact: atai1@berkeley.edu
+Contact: mingzhi361@hnu.edu.cn